Trip info

 Cost Includes

-- All necessary: Trekking permits ( & TIMS card)
+- All required permits for the trek (ACAP & TIMS card).

 Cost Excludes